Books like 'The Sea Ain't Mine Alone'

 Readers who enjoyed The Sea Ain't Mine Alone by C.L.
 Beaumont also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance military 20th century angst age difference forbidden love sports tortured hero athletes
+historical gay romance military age difference sports 20th century angst forbidden love tortured hero athletes

 -